 The Northwestern Open Access Fund will help cover article and author fees to publish in open access journals, if a Northwestern author does not have other sources to pay these fees.
 The Fund is a pilot program to support Northwestern scholars who wish to make their journal articles openly available immediately upon publication, and to support gold open access publishers around the world.
 This pilot fund will also be used to assess the need for such a fund at Northwestern.

-Northwestern University Library is initiating and will manage this pilot open access fund during the 2013-2014 academic year to support and promote gold open access publishing of articles by Northwestern authors.
+Northwestern University Library is initiating and will manage this pilot open access fund during the 2013-2014 and 2014-2015 academic years to support and promote gold open access publishing of articles by Northwestern authors.
 The gold open access model allows for freely available access to an online article immediately upon publication.
 The pilot policy also stipulates that there be no embargo on any part of the content.
 The pilot has modest funding to pay for article processing costs so that the article may be published as gold open access.
 The funding is available for authors who do not have other sources of funding to cover publications costs, such as research grants.
 There are limits on the amount and frequency of fund support.

 What charges does the fund cover?

 Article processing fees or publishing fees.
 The fund does not cover submission fees or personal or institutional subscriptions or sponsorships.

 What content types are eligible?